Kent Tongue-tie Service for babies under 12 weeks

 For a baby over two months you can use infant paracetamol, if your baby is very distressed.
 You need to follow the manufacturer’s instructions for dosage.

-If your baby remains distressed and not feeding after a few hours you should call NHS 111 for advice.
+If your baby remains distressed and not feeding after a few hours, call NHS 111 for advice.

 What if my baby seems unwell?